Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 \item \textbf{Application Programming Interface (API) Usage (5 issues)}: Issues caused by incorrect or invalid use of server-side APIs, including improper request or response construction, violations of API or schema contracts, missing or misconfigured parameters, or incorrect invocation of API-related commands or configurations.
 These issues arise when the MCP server interacts incorrectly with its own APIs or with external service APIs, leading to failures in request handling, model configuration, or API connectivity.
-In an example issue, one MCP server failed to run under Google Agent Development Kit (ADK) because its function schema used an invalid combination of fields, leading the API to reject requests with a \textit{“400 \texttt{INVALID\_ARGUMENT}”} error \cite{ex_server_api_usage}.

 \item \textbf{Server Infrastructure (1 issue)}: Issues in which the MCP server exhibits incorrect behavior or degraded performance due to faults, instability, or degradation in the underlying hardware or infrastructure (local or cloud-based), rather than faults in the server’s code or configuration.
-These problems arise from external infrastructure conditions such as platform outages, degraded storage or compute performance, or other environmental failures outside the server’s control.
-In the only issue in this category, a user reported that saving memory became extremely slow, noting that it \textit{“took a century to do so”}.
-The developers later confirmed that they \textit{``were facing an infra issues three days back''} \cite{ex_server_infrastructure}. \end{enumerate}
+These problems arise from external infrastructure conditions such as platform outages, degraded storage or compute performance, or other environmental failures outside the server’s control. \end{enumerate}